siyelo/blog/source/_posts/2010-02-11-using-devise-for-authentication-how-to-upgrade-from-v0-8-2-to-v1-0.markdown

 So obviously my Devise resource, User in this case, is fubar.

 {% codeblock lang:ruby %}
-class User < ActiveRecord::Base  	  devise :all
+class User < ActiveRecord::Base
+  devise :all
 {% endcodeblock %}

 Hmm nothing changed there.
-But wait, 'devise :all' is now conspicuously missing from the README, replaced by a more explicit statement of your authentication strategies in your model.
+But wait, `devise :all` is now conspicuously missing from the README, replaced by a more explicit statement of your authentication strategies in your model.

 {% codeblock lang:ruby %}
-class User < ActiveRecord::Basedevise :authenticatable, :confirmable, :recoverable, :rememberable, :trackable, :validatable
+class User < ActiveRecord::Base
+  devise :authenticatable, :confirmable, :recoverable, :rememberable, :trackable, :validatable
 {% endcodeblock %}

 So it seems though that the old Devise way of defining :all strategies is no longer supported.
 Fix that, and the order of the universe improves a little.